 Popular Career Options

-Graduates with degrees in robotics engineering can apply their skills to positions in multiple career fields, including military defense, healthcare, manufacturing, computers, mining, energy production and exploration.
+Graduates with degrees in robotics engineering can apply their skills to positions in multiple career fields, including military defense, healthcare, manufacturing, computer science, mining, energy production, and exploration.
 Potential job titles include:

 - Aerospace engineer

 - Robotics and autonomous systems specialist

 - Industrial engineer